Africa

 Arrive at the hill station of Shimla in the late afternoon, where you will be met and transferred to your hotel.
 Referred to as the "Queen of Hills", Shimla was the summer capital of British India and is steeped in colonial history.
 On arrival check into your hotel and relax in the fresh mountain air.

-Note: The small Toy Train is not air-conditioned and has no facilities, so be prepared for an interesting cultural experience (not a luxury journey).
+Note: The small Toy Train has no facilities, so be prepared for an interesting cultural experience (not a luxury journey).

 Day 16